quasi-coherent/aws-multipart-upload/README.md

 # Description

-A high-level crate for building AWS S3 multipart uploads using the official [SDK] for Rust.
+A high-level crate for building and working with AWS S3 multipart uploads using the official [SDK] for Rust.

 [SDK]: https://awslabs.github.io/aws-sdk-rust/